 The strongest lead in the world is worth nothing if the stitching isn’t on par.
 In situations when the dog pulls strongly, weak stitching will result in the lead breaking.
 Therefore, you should look for leashes with reinforced stitching, preferably made with heavy-duty thread suitable for outdoor use, so you can be sure the lead won't deteriorate after being dragged on the ground.

 Another detail to pay attention to when shopping for a leash is the hardware - that is any buckles, clips and the like.
 Again, a good leash is worth nothing if the collar clip breaks easily.
 Ideally, look for robust hardware that’s made of metal and weather resistant.

 The best long dog lead available in Australia?

-Definitely the Viper Biothane Long Lead.
+Definitely the Halti Training Lead.
+Each member of our team of independent experts could all agree to that.
 The choice of material simply makes it one level ahead of all others.
 There are no sharp edges to cut into your hand - instead, the lead is smooth, comfortable to hold, and weather-resistant at the same time.
 And it’s fairly lightweight at the same time.
-However, it’s also a bit expensive.
+Although, a bit expensive.

-If this is a leash you will use only occasionally, you might want to consider something like the AmaGood Dog Recall Training Lead.
+If this is a leash you will use only occasionally, then we think you might want to consider something like the AmaGood Dog Recall Training Lead.